afombravo/2FAST2Q/README.md

-# On MacOS and linux (Ubuntu)
+# On MacOS and linux (Ubuntu) (non graphical interface)

 # 1.
-Obtain the .csv file with the sgRNAs like in step 1 of MSwindows instructions.
+Obtain the .csv file with the sgRNAs like in step 1 of the graphical interface instructions.

 # 2.
 Download the Crispery software version appropriate to the intended operating system, as well as the provided template “inputs.txt” file, into the same folder.